-More seriously, cylinder misfires can cause damage to other engine parts, like the (O2) sensors or catalytic converter.
+More seriously, engine misfiring can cause damage to other engine parts, like the (O2) sensors or catalytic converters.

 Common Engine Misfiring Causes

 If one or more of the above factors aren’t in proper working condition, you’ll run the risk of misfiring.
-There are a variety of different misfire causes that can occur that can keep a cylinder from combusting properly.
-Sometimes it takes a combination of issues in order to make a cylinder misfire.
-Other times, misfiring isn’t consistent, and sometimes the cylinder will fire properly, while other times the cylinder will misfire.
-Furthermore, It depends on the type of issue and how severe the issues are.
+There are a variety of different misfire causes that can occur.
+And, most of them, will keep a cylinder from combusting properly.
+Sometimes it takes a combination of issues, in order to make a cylinder misfire.
+Other times, misfiring isn’t consistent, and sometimes the cylinder will fire properly.
+So, it all depends on, the type of issue and how severe the issue is.

 Faulty Or Fouled Spark Plugs

 Spark plugs provide the spark for the ignition of, the fuel/air mixture in the combustion chamber.
 But, spark plugs can go bad for a number of reasons and are one of the leading causes of misfiring.
 Spark plugs can get fouled from oil leaking into the combustion chamber, or from carbon buildup.

 They can also wear down more quickly, from overheating and improper plug gap.
 The bottom line is, that if you’re experiencing misfiring, one of the leading causes is bad spark plugs.
 It’s easy to check and easy to fix.

 Cracked Distributor Cap ( If You Have One )

 The distributor is what controls the timing of the spark.
 When the distributor is functioning properly, the spark to each spark plug is sent at, just the right time.
 And, will ignite the fuel/air mixture, right when the piston is ready.
 A cracked or damaged distributor cap, can cause the signal to be lost.
 As a result, causing one or more of the spark plugs to misfire.